Review | ‘Cyberpunk 2077’ is a thrill ride through an ugly, unexamined world

 If you play your cards right, some characters become more than friends.
 The one relationship I saw through culminated in a sex scene that was among the most tasteful I’ve seen in a video game, never feeling gratuitous, as such scenes often do.
 Intimate scenes with sex workers, on the other hand, are absolutely objectifying, as they’re likely meant to be.
 These are also awkward, especially as the controller rumbles and stiff, first-person camera angles make for an uneasy experience.

 Johnny Silverhand, played by Keanu Reeves, has a significant role in the story as a co-protagonist.
-He plays the part well, giving the flawed character a believable redemptive arc in one of the many substantial side missions.
+He plays the part well, giving the flawed character a believable redemptive arc.
 As genuine as that arc may be, I still had a hard time warming up to him.
 In one instance, where you set him up on a date, I didn’t feel compelled to help him, only because of how poorly and selfishly he had treated women in his past.
 It makes for a complicated relationship.

 As for others, some wonderful characters never get enough time to shine, either being killed off early in the game, or reduced to plot devices surrounding sexual assault and human trafficking.
 This is a shame.
 When “Cyberpunk” wants to, it brings incredible depth to its varied cast.